blue-pen5805/sdweb-easy-prompt-selector/README.md

 ![Screenshot of easy prompt selector](media/01-02.jpeg)

-Feel free to click on the buttons to see what they do.

 ### Usage

 Clicking a button automatically adds the corresponding string to the prompt input field.
 It's quite straightforward, isn't it?